Choosing a Daypack for Travel and Hiking

 Read more about Bonnie’s travel backpack here.

-eBags Mother Lode Travel Backpack | Fits Laptops Up To 19 Inches
+ebags Mother Lode Travel Backpack | Fits Laptops Up To 19 Inches

 • KEY FEATURES: Padded laptop sleeve fits up to 19″, zip expansion for an extra 1.5″ and stowable backpack straps